valbok/QtAVPlayer/README.md

            // Easy getting data from video frame auto mapped = videoFrame.map(); // downloads data if it is in GPU qDebug() << mapped.format << mapped.size;
+           // Since it is already mapped, it will not create any hanldes
+           // and will just upload available data to GPU memory during the rendering.
+           // If the frame is not mapped, it will create internal texture handle
+           // which will be used by the renderer. videoSink->setVideoFrame(videoFrame);

            // The frame might contain OpenGL or MTL textures, for copy-free rendering qDebug() << frame.handleType() << frame.handle();